 Across the country, officials are relentless in driving home the importance of having a plan in place.
-They stress how much easier it is to do this before there is an actual disaster in sight.
+They stress how much easier it is to do this before there is an actual disaster.

 This is also true for pets.
 Imagine how much easier it will be to simply grab a ready-to-go bag with all of the supplies your pet will need should you need to evacuate or become stranded for days.

 - Make sure your friend or family member understands your pet(s) will be with you.

 - Research their pet policy NOW.
 Many accept pets, however, they are housed in a different area than their humans.
 Most shelters require proof of vaccines.

 - Know which chains welcome pets, which pets they allow and if there are any restrictions.